 If you don’t file your tax returns, the exact consequences vary based on the situation.
 But here is an overview of what to expect:

-If you’re eligible for a tax refund, you only have three years to claim it.
-You must file your return within three years of the original due date to get a refund.
+You only have three years from the original due date to collect tax refunds.
 This rule also applies if you want to amend an old tax return to get a refund.

 The IRS can take the financial records that it has received on your behalf and use them to prepare a substitute for return for you.
 Then, the agency will send you a tax assessment letter showing how much you owe.
 If you don’t respond, the agency will send a statutory notice of deficiency and start the collection process against you.

-When you don’t pay your tax bill, the IRS can attempt to collect it without your cooperation.
+However, once the tax is assessed, either after an SFR or because you filed a return, the IRS can attempt to collect it without your cooperation.
 This is referred to as involuntary collections, and the actions the IRS can take include issuing tax liens, garnishing your wages, seizing your bank accounts, or taking your assets to auction them off.

-Beyond any actions that the IRS takes, you may suffer consequences to your personal finances.
+Beyond any actions that the IRS takes, you may suffer consequences to your personal finances if you have several years of unfiled returns.
 In particular, a lot of lenders want to see your tax returns as proof of your income, and not having returns can make it hard to get loans.
 You may also struggle to rent apartments or obtain certain jobs.

-How to Catch Up With Unfiled Tax Returns
+How to Catch Up With Years of Unfiled Tax Returns

-- Gather tax documents — You can get copies of wage and income documents by setting up an online tax account with the IRS or by contacting the people who paid you.
+- Find income and wage documents – You can get copies of wage and income documents by setting up an online tax account with the IRS – you can generally find the last 10 years of income documents online.

-- Reconstruct business records — If you are a freelancer or small business owner, you will need to reconstruct your income and expenses so that you can file a Schedule C with your tax return.
+- Reconstruct business records — If you are a freelancer or small business owner, you will need to reconstruct your income and expenses so that you can file a Schedule C with your tax return or if applicable, a partnership Form 1065 or a corporate Form 1120.

 - Review the deadlines — Again, you can file old tax returns at any time, but if you want to claim a refund, you must file within three years of the original due date.